-We’ve started discussing issues and draft options with tangata whenua and advisory panels.
+We’ve been discussing issues and draft options with tangata whenua and advisory panels.

 In 2025, anybody will be able to make formal submissions on the proposed plan changes and can be heard in front of an independent freshwater hearings panel.